ilyatitovich/ilyatitovich/README.md

 I specialize in React, Next.js, and modern frontend architecture, with a strong focus on maintainable code, user experience, and business outcomes.

-I don’t just implement tasks — I offer solutions, working closely with clients and teams to turn ideas into reliable, production-ready software.
 I contribute to open source and have published several npm packages.

 - 🔭 Currently working on: Spaced Repetition App;
 - 💼 Open to freelance & remote work;